chrieke/geojson-invalid-geometry/README.md

 ### Does not comply with right-hand rule [📝](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.6)

-A Polygon's exterior ring must have counterclockwise winding order, the inner ring (defines hole cutouts) must be clockwise.
+A Polygon's or MultiPolygons exterior ring must have counterclockwise winding order, the inner ring (defines hole cutouts) must be clockwise.
 This is often overlooked when manually creating polygons or converting from other formats.
 As an older specification version did not define the winding order, most tools will accept Polygons with invalid winding order, but not all.
 To fix this see e.g. [geojson-rewind](https://github.com/mapbox/geojson-rewind).